-Counties contribute to Medicaid in 26 states.
-Of these states, 18 mandate counties to contribute to the non-federal share of Medicaid costs and/or administrative, program, physical health and behavioral health costs.
+Counties contribute to Medicaid in 25 states including the District of Columbia.
+Of these states, 19 mandate counties to contribute to the nonfederal share of Medicaid costs and/or administrative. program, physical health and behavioral health costs.
 Mandated county contributions are the highest in New York.
-Counties in New York send nearly \$7 billion per year - or \$140 million per week - to the state for Medicaid costs.
+Counties in New York send over \$7 billion per year - or \$140 million per week - to the state for Medicaid costs.